dart-lang/site-www/src/null-safety/index.md

 {:.table .table-striped}

-When a literal creates a list or set, then instead of seeing a type like in the table above, you typically see a type annotation on the literal.
+When a literal creates a list or set, then instead of a type like in the table above, you typically see a type annotation on the literal.
 For example, here’s the code you might use to create a variable (`nameList`) of type `List<String?>` and